Amazon's next target? Etsy-styled arts and crafts

 Is there any part of the retail world that Jeff Bezos doesn't want to dominate?

-Amazon (AMZN, Tech30) announced a new gift site for handcrafted gifts on Monday.
+Amazon (AMZN, Tech30) announced a new section on its handcrafted gifts site on Monday.
 And shares of arts and crafts e-commerce site Etsy (ETSY) fell more than 4% on the news.

 The Amazon Handmade Gift Shop features gifts like artisan jewelry, personalized flasks, coffee mugs and handmade toys for kids and babies.